slippery39/shayne-website-2021/src/articles/post-mortem-pokemon/post-mortem-pokemon.md

 - Create an online server for players to play over the internet

-This is not my first attempt at creating a Pokemon Battle game.
-When I was 16 I attempted to create one using a software called Game Maker, but eventually stopped working on it as it became too complex for me to handle at the time.
-So I was hoping that in the 14 years that had passed between now and then that I had gained enough skills to be able to complete this project.

 This article will be easier to read if you already have some knowledge of how Pokemon works.
-Since it's a very complex game, I will not be going over that in this document.
+Since its a complex game I may not go over certain parts of it in this article.

 **Project Management**